tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 In this blog post, I will attempt to distill the essence of inline caching using a small and relatively useless bytecode interpreter built solely for this blog post.
-It is a technique similar to the ideas from [Inline Caching meets Quickening [PDF]][ic-quickening] in that it caches function pointers instead of making use of a JIT compiler.
+The caching strategy in this demo is a technique similar to the ideas from [Inline Caching meets Quickening [PDF]][ic-quickening] in that it caches function pointers instead of making use of a JIT compiler.

 [ic-quickening]: http://www.complang.tuwien.ac.at/kps09/pdfs/brunthaler.pdf